jwwun/SnoozeFuseCursor/SnoozeFuse/Documentation.md

 - Used floor() to round down to the nearest second to prevent display jitter
 - This ensures that 1 min 5 sec doesn't change to 1 sec 5 sec as the timer counts down

+**NapScreen Timer Initialization Fix:**
+- Fixed issue where timer values were locked at 5 seconds (release) and 2 minutes (max) in NapScreen
+- Replaced manual timer value assignments with proper call to timerManager.resetTimers()
+- Removed redundant code that was overriding the timer values from settings
+- Timers now consistently use the values set in the SettingsScreen instead of being reset to defaults

+**Heartbeat Animation Desynchronization Fix:**
+- Fixed issue where rapidly pressing the heartbeat animation button caused multiple overlapping animations
+- Implemented proper cancellation of in-progress animations before starting new ones:
+  - Added tracking system for animation work items in CircleView
+  - Added method to cancel all pending animation tasks
+  - Implemented timestamp-based debouncing to prevent rapid re-triggering
+- Applied similar fixes to the haptic feedback in HapticManager:
+  - Added work item tracking for haptic sequences
+  - Implemented debounce protection for the startBPMPulse method
+  - Ensured clean cancellation of all pending haptic events
+- Result is much smoother heartbeat animations without visual glitches or desynchronization

 These improvements enhance the user experience by making haptic feedback behavior more intuitive and timer displays more consistent and readable.